dkwik/digital-garden/my-digital-garden/content/02-growing/Claiming there is no truth is in itself making a truth claim.md

 ---
 dateCreated: 2024-06-02T17:19:01-04:00
-dateModified: 2024-06-08T13:38:00-04:00
+dateModified: 2024-06-09T17:49:31-04:00
 tags: []
 sources:
 ---
-A growing belief seems to be that all truth is relative (postmodernism).
+A growing belief seems to be that truth is relative (postmodernism).
+You can have your truth, and I can have mine, and none are wrong.
 It can stem from a sincere desire to be sensitive towards differing beliefs, or it can be a combative way to dismiss organized religion - the claim that all religions are true, and there is no one true religion.

 Here's why i disagree with this line of thinking.

 Do you believe that views of truth-exclusivity are wrong, and views of truth-relativity are right?
 Then you are guilty of the very thing you say, for that in itself is a claim of exclusivity.

-Here are more examples:
+Here are more (hopefully obvious) examples:

 - There is no truth.
 Is that a true statement?
 - We can't know truth.
 Is that a truth you know?